josephbeuysmum/Dertisch/README.md

 A boilerplate `Dertisch` Dish looks like this:

-	import Dertisch

-	class SomeDish: DTDish {}
+	class SomeDish: DTDish {
+		override func set(_ orders: DTOrders, and waiter: DTWaiterProtocol) {}
+	}

-Dishs are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` Dish being required to extend the `DTDish` class.
+Dishes are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` Dish being required to extend the `DTDish` class.
 This is because Swift view components are already built on multiple layers on inheritance, so there is nothing more to be lost by using inheritance.
 The rest of the library, uses `protocol`s and `extension`s exclusively.

 ---------------------
 Indepth Documentation